studentkittens/lncs-pandoc/paper.md

   (e.g. when running a Linux container on Windows or vice versa).
   This is the main reason why ``Docker`` is not an competitor to tools like *VirtualBox* or *VMWare*, rather an alternative or extension.
-- *Lightweight*: In the normal usecase containers start in under a second and are able to directly access the underlying hardware without serious restrictions.
+- *Lightweight*: In the normal use-case containers start in under a second and are able to directly access the underlying hardware without serious restrictions.
 This makes it e.g. possible to use the host system GPU normally, which is a hard to impossible task in *VirtualBox*.